Vishal73040/BotBrowser/README.md

 ## ⚙️ Configuration & Profiles

-> 📢 BotBrowser combines authentic user profiles with flexible runtime configuration.
-Your stealth capabilities come from fingerprints, enhanced by dynamic CLI settings.
+> 📢 BotBrowser combines synthetic/aggregated profiles with flexible configuration for authorized research.
+Profile consistency and CLI settings enable comparative analysis.

 ### Key Concepts
-- **Profile Foundation:** Authentic user fingerprints ensure undetectable browsing behavior
+- **Profile Foundation:** Synthetic/aggregated profiles provide realistic fingerprint data for authorized testing
 - **CLI Flexibility:** Override profile settings at runtime without modifying encrypted files
 - **Cross-Platform Compatibility:** 🔥 A *macOS profile* works on Ubuntu; a *Windows profile* works on macOS; an *Android profile* can be fully emulated on any OS
 - **Auto-Configuration:** Timezone, locale, and languages automatically detected from IP/proxy